4.2 Form and Content of Pro Forma Financial Information

 following:

-- Its income statement for the 12 months ended December 31, 20X3 (derived by adding the six-month transition period ended December 31, 20X3, to R’s three-month periods ended March 31 and June 30, 20X3), with B’s income statement for its fiscal year ended December 31, 20X3.
+- Its income statement for the 12 months ended December 31, 20X3 (derived by adding the six-month transition period ended December 31, 20X3, to R’s results of operations for the year ended June 30, 20X3, and deducting its results of operation for the six months ended December 31, 20X2), with B’s income statement for its fiscal year ended December 31, 20X3.

-statement is not required in the amended Form 8-K
+information is not required in the amended Form

-for any interim period after December 31, 20X3,
+8-K for any interim period after December 31,

 4.2.2.4 Reflecting Multiple Transactions in Pro Forma Financial Information